All Episodes

 Why is nobody upset about what Jefferson has allegedly done?

-Much of it on video tape.
+Much of it on videotape.

 Why are they all upset?

-This is as easy to understand as the House bank.
+This is as easy to understand as the House Bank.

 Members of Congress were doing it to the tune of hundreds of thousands of dollars.

-Their salaries meant nothing because you go to good old House bank, write a check, put an IOU and never have to pay it back as long as nobody found out about it, but somebody did.
+You guys could go to good old House Bank, write a check, put an IOU, and never have to pay it back as long as nobody found out about it, but somebody did.

-We blew the lid on it, and it was among many other things that led to the big overthrow of the incumbents in 1994.
+And it was, among many other things, that led to the big overthrow of the incumbents in 1994.

 This is just easy as hell to understand.

-You look at this and you say, Well, I can't use my officer home to hide evidence of a felony.
+John Q. Public, Joe Sixpack, you, you look at this and you say, well, I can't use my officer home to hide evidence of a felony.

 Why do these guys think they should be able to?